Shaiil/US-SupermarketDashboard/README.md

-CSV Data processed and fine-tuned with PostgreSQL and connected to Heroku PostgreSQL Add-on.
+CSV Data processed and fine-tuned with PostgreSQL and connected by Heroku PostgreSQL Add-on.

 # Made with